China posts record trade surplus, but domestic economy may lag

 Combined exports and imports grew 2 percent in the first seven months from a year earlier, trailing far behind the government's full-year target of 7.5 percent.

-The record trade surplus and pressure from capital inflows were seen renewing pressure on the yuan CNY=CFXS.
-The currency is poised for its third consecutive day of gains as the central bank signalled it was comfortable with stronger levels as the economy was improving.
+The record trade surplus and pressure from capital inflows were seen renewing pressure on the yuan.
+The currency is poised for its third consecutive day of gains as the central bank signaled it was comfortable with stronger levels as the economy was improving.

 "With Chinese economic activity improving, we believe that there is scope for RMB to further appreciate, driven by conversion of onshore FX deposits and increased foreign portfolio inflows," analysts at ANZ said in a note.